tahabinzafar/tahabinzafar/README.md

 ## 🚀 About Me
-I'm an aspiring Data Scientist with domain knowledge/exprience in Power Industry and Construction works.
-I enjoy analyzing financial markets and invest accordingly.
-I'm currently looking to switch my career in Data Science domain to add value in the most advanced field leveraging my knowlegde in Engineering and Financial domains.
+I'm an aspiring Data Scientist with domain knowledge/experience in Power Industry and Construction works.
+I enjoy analyzing financial markets and investing accordingly.
+I'm currently looking to switch my career to the Data Science domain to add value in the most advanced field leveraging my knowledge in Engineering and Financial domains.

 ## 🛠 Skills